camalot/netprobe_lite/README.md

 > 1. Configuration File Value
 > 1. Default Value

-Values are pulled from the yaml file using `YAQL`.
+Values are pulled from the YAML file using `YAQL`.
 The YAQL Path for each configuration value are defined in the environment variables section above.

 ## Installation